 If you are considering this major, contact the academic advisor, Charlotte Fant, at 501-450-3611 or email email@example.com to discuss the degree requirements for this major, DPT prerequisites, admission options and deadlines, and clinical observation requirements.

-The Pre-PT Club is a recognized student organization at UCA for students who are majoring in Health Sciences - Physical Therapy Emphasis.
-The club meets the first Tuesday of each month during X-period usually in the Physical Therapy Center in Room 108.
+The Pre-PT Club is a recognized student organization at UCA for students who are majoring in Health Sciences – Physical Therapy Emphasis.
+The club meets the first Tuesday of each month during X-period.
 The meetings are designed to help the majors learn about the profession of physical therapy or prepare them for an upcoming event.
 For more information contact Charlotte Fant at 501-450-3611.

 Documents and Links: